 You can now make writing center appointments online.
 Go to www.plu.edu/student-success and click “schedule an appointment.”
-Appointment blocks are limited to 30 minutes.
-If you’d like an hour-long appointment be sure to reserve two blocks.
+Appointments are made for either 30 or 60 minutes depending on the length and complexity of your paper.
 Free feel to contact us with any questions!

 Designing Effective Writing Assignments

 The assignment helps writers imagine a sense of purpose for writing.
 When people write beyond school, their writing is driven by a need to communicate in order to evoke a specific response or to elicit a particular action or to otherwise convince an audience in some way.
 Therefore, it is helpful to think of designing assignments that help writers imagine writing in order to accomplish a specific aim.
 (Likewise, it is less useful to assign a random mode of writing: a description, a comparison, etc. It is more realistic to imagine that a writer will utilize a variety of modes-description in conjunction with narration and persuasion-to achieve her or his aim.)

 Hand-in-hand with a sense of purpose is a sense of audience.
 If fact, real-life writing situations are often motivated first by the need to communicate with a specific group of people.
 Having a particular audience in mind when composing helps writers choose appropriate tone, style, and words, as well as to anticipate their readers’ needs.
 Assignments are usually more successful when they give writers a clear sense of audience.
 As teachers, you might provide opportunities (in different assignments) for your students to practice writing for different audiences.